Akadil/42project_pipex/README.md

 # 42 project - pipex
 > Status: finished.
 125/125

-The purpose of this project is the discovery in detail UNIX mechanism - `pipe`.
+The purpose of this project is to discovere in details the UNIX mechanism - `pipe`.

 ## Implementation
 Clone repository and type